-Chamber improv is a form of group improvisation between musicians, actors, dancers, poets, etc. in which all players interact and trade off focus throughout.
+Chamber improv is a form of group improvisation between musicians, actors, and potentially other performance art, in which all players interact and trade off focus throughout.
 It crosses many musical styles, and uses structures, skillsets and formats of improvisational theatre and chamber music to integrate the roles of the various participants.
 In jam sessions, participants explore and build skills of focused awareness, collaboration, trust, taking creative risks, and embracing uncertainty through improvised co-creation experiences rooted in the present moment.
 In performance, chamber improv can be used to craft full-length plays, scenes, songs, or anything, really.

 It's a toolset and framework I'm building with Ali Pappa, and we hope it catches on.
 Inspired and incorporating elements from Conduction gestural vocabulary (Butch Morris) and other forms of musical group improvisation as well.